usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

 -   Credential lifecycle and management mechanisms (covered in SP 800-63A)

+>**MG: It's confusing that we have lifecycle in A here but not in the title of A, while we have it in the text here for B and in title of B. Do we need to update the title for A?**

--   Authenticators (typically a cryptographic key or password) for authentication (covered in SP 800-63B)
+-   Authenticators (covered in SP 800-63B)

 -	 Authenticator lifecycle and management mechanisms (covered in SP 800-63B)

 -   Protocols used to support the authentication mechanism between the claimant and the verifier (covered in SP 800-63B)